marcelpatrick/IsaacLab-Simple-Tutorial-Walkthrough/README.md

 ```

 -```def _get_dones(self)```
-  - mark which environments need to be reset and why
+  - Mark which environments need to be reset and why.
+An environment is one fully independent copy of the simulation where a robot lives, acts, receives rewards, and runs an episode
-  -  an “episode” ends in one of two ways: either the agent reaches a terminal state, or the episode reaches a maximum duration
+  - An “episode” ends in one of two ways: either the agent reaches a terminal state, or the episode reaches a maximum duration

 -```def _reset_idx(self, env_ids: Sequence[int] | None):```
-  -   indicating which scenes need to be reset, and resets them
+  -   indicating which scenes need to be reset, and resetting them

+----------------------------- STOPPED HERE ------------------------------------

-## 2- Training the Jetbot: Ground Truth
+## 3- Training the Jetbot: Ground Truth
 - Modify rewards in order to train a policy to act as a controller for the Jetbot.
 - As a user, we would like to use Reinforcement Learning be able to specify the desired direction for the Jetbot to drive, and have the wheels turn such that the robot drives in that specified direction as fast as possible